cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 The arithmetic sketch described in {{poplar1}} is used by the Aggregators to check that the shares of the vector obtained by evaluating a Client's IDPF at a sequence of candidate prefixes has at most one non-zero value, and that the non-zero value is `1`.
-Depending on how the values are used, the arithmetic sketch on its own may not be sufficient for robustness of the application.
+Depending on how the values are used, the arithmetic sketch on its own may not be sufficient to verify the correctness of the computation.
 In particular, a malicious Client may attempt to influence the computation by choosing an IDPF that evaluates to `1` at more than one node at a given level of the tree.

 This issue can be mitigated by using an IDPF that is extractable as defined in Appendix D of {{BBCGGI21}}.
 Extractability ensures that, for a particular